 Overall, the Blendtec blender is less popular at the moment though it shows more reviews.

+Here’s hoping our Vitamix vs Blendtec blenders showdown has clarified some points and produced a clear winner for you.
 In summary, here are the Pros & Cons we have uncovered:

 Blendtec Total Blender